bowman2001/perplexdoc/content/doc/basic/quote/index.md

 weight: 120
 ---

-Quoting is consciously repeating thoughts from another person, which yours are related to.
-When we reply to email, many programs append the previous mails automatically.
-These are just copies cluttering our conversations.
+To quote someone means to recognize her or his thoughts as part of our own --- we may agree or disagree, but we refer to them.
+When we reply digitally --- by email for example --- many programs copy previous content and mark it automatically as “quoted” with a left border.
+But these are just copies cluttering the conversation and the border style allows to nest them indefinitely.
 {.p-first} <!--more-->

 A single word or short piece of text is usually quoted in the running text and is called an _inline quote_.
-A longer text segment of three or more lines is usually quoted as separate block and called a _blockquote_.
+A longer text segment is usually quoted as separate block and called a _blockquote_.

-Some blockquotes should attract immediate attention while scanning the page.
-These are _hero quotes_ and Perplex provides the [attribute]({{< relref "attribute" >}}) `{.blockquote-hero}` for alternative styling.
+Some quotes should attract immediate attention while scanning the page.
+These are _hero quotes_ and Perplex provides the [attribute]({{< relref "attribute" >}}) `{.blockquote-hero}` to style them.

 ## Inline Quotes